Khan/perseus/CONTRIBUTING.md

     TOP: StatefulEditorPage -> EditorPage -> ItemEditor -> Editor -> WidgetEditor -> (widget’s editor) : BOTTOM

-It’s at the `EditorPage` level that `updateRenderer` takes `EditorPage.serialize` and passes it to `ItemRenderer`, which (on mounting) passes that information to three additional components: `Renderer`, `AnswerAreaRenderer`, and `HintsRenderer`.
+It’s at the `EditorPage` level that `updateRenderer` takes `EditorPage.serialize` and passes it to `ItemRenderer`, which (on mounting) passes that information to two additional components: `Renderer` and `HintsRenderer`.
 Each of those in turn identifies the widget type and inserts the information.
 (In the future, we may streamline this process, delete the `serializeQuestion` function at the widget’s editor level, and simply extract the props of the widget directly.)

 But you might be wondering, "how does it know to update?"
 That's why we use a heirarchical paradigm of calling